 Jehovah’s Witnesses shun former members, as brought out in this post.
-This shunning is complete and all-encompassing and includes those who are disfellowshipped (excommunicated) or disassociated (officially leaving the organization on their own).
+This shunning is complete and all-encompassing, and includes those who are disfellowshipped (excommunicated) or disassociated (officially leaving the organization on their own).

-Look at the following information and illustrations from the July 15, 2012, study edition of the Watchtower:
+To see what I mean, look at the following information and illustrations from the July 15, 2012, study edition of the Watchtower:

 These pictures seem to include the same two young men; I’m going to call the blonde Stephen, and the dark-haired teen Thomas.

 Note the top picture.
-Stephen may be a bit flirty with a girl at school and he shouldn’t be drinking with other teens, but consider the two pictures on the left.
+Stephen may be a bit flirty with a girl at school, and he shouldn’t be drinking with other teens, but consider the two pictures on the left.
 The fact that he’s somewhat bored with yet another Watchtower article and long meeting at the Kingdom Hall is reason to shun him?
-Are studies about people who lived thousands of years ago and repeated lectures about what you’re doing wrong supposed to constantly enthrall you?
+Are studies about people who lived thousands of years ago and repeated lectures about what you’re doing wrong supposed to constantly enthrall teenagers?

 The picture that I’m most interested in is the one in the middle, where Stephen is showing Thomas something on his cell phone.
-This picture is very telling because it appears that they are out in the preaching work, as Stephen has his bag slung over one shoulder.
+This picture is very telling, because it appears that they are out in the preaching work, as Stephen has his bag slung over one shoulder.

-Since Stephen is out in this work probably on a Saturday, which he could be spending sleeping in, or watching cartoons.
+- Stephen is out in this work probably on a weekend, which he could be spending sleeping in, or watching cartoons.
 Instead, he’s dressed up in uncomfortable clothes and is pounding the pavement, getting yelled at and having doors slammed in his face from people who don’t appreciate being dragged out of bed on an early Saturday morning.

-If Stephen is a faithful member of the congregation this also means he’s given up all holidays and birthdays and just about all celebrations of every sort.
+- If Stephen is a faithful member of the congregation this also means he’s given up all holidays and birthdays and just about all celebrations of every sort.
 He’s the odd man out at school when the kids celebrate Valentine’s Day, Easter, Halloween, Christmas, and their birthdays.
 He gets to see other kids come back after Christmas vacation with cool new clothes and gadgets, while he gets nothing.

 - Jehovah’s Witnesses also do not allow sex before marriage, masturbation, or the viewing of pornography, so while Stephen may be a bit flirty with a girl at school in the top pic, if he’s still in the congregation, he hasn’t gotten past the flirtation part.
 This, of course, is a very difficult situation for teens, as we know they are just one big hormone during these years.

 Because Stephen doesn’t approach all this studying and attendance with enthusiasm each and every time, this is a problem?
-He dresses up, he goes, he has his study materials; he could be home watching TV or working, or just avoiding all that drudgery, but instead, he chooses to attend those meetings and go out in their preaching work.
+He dresses up, he goes, he has his study materials; he could be home, watching TV or working, or just avoiding all that drudgery, but instead, he chooses to attend those meetings and go out in their preaching work.

 Lest you think I’m reading too much into these illustrations, note what the study articles themselves had to say, in paragraphs 11 and 12 (bold added for emphasis):